dbutz/SchoolSite-Pro-Docs/redistricting/createPlan/choosePlan.md

-# Choose the right redistriciting plan
-## Create new plan
+# Create a new redistricting plan
-To begin a new redistricting plan: SchoolSite > Create > Plan
+To begin a new redistricting plan, on the SchoolSite ribbon, click Create, then Plan.

 ![Plan](planImages/plan.png)